Inside the Real Narcos

-Inside the Real Narcos is an 2018 docu-series starring the former member of the British Special Forces Jason Fox.
+Inside the Real Narcos is a television documentary series starring the former member of the British Special Forces Jason Fox.
 It follows the real narcos performing drug trade in Mexico, Colombia and Peru.

 Premise

 Inside the Real Narcos stars the former member of the British Special Forces Jason Fox, and follows real narcos performing the drug trade in Mexico, Colombia and Peru, and interviewing members of the drug trade in Latin America.